-Licensed Clinical Psychologist Dr Shallimar Jones encourages limiting your intake of anything that will disrupt your spirit.
-“With trauma no matter the type, it is important to as I call it “protect your peace”.
-This means being mindful of what you are taking in, be that things on tv, social media, or even directly with people in your life regarding certain topics of conversation.
-No matter the verdict (clearly we hope it is a conviction), you still must be a parent, partner, worker, etc. So if that means you need to limit your media intake, take the day off, etc. protect your mindset and emotions.
-Because once that is invaded it is very difficult to get back.
+Licensed Clinical Psychologist Dr. Shallimar Jones encourages limiting your intake of anything that will disrupt your spirit.
+“With trauma, no matter the type, it is important to, as I call it, ‘protect your peace.’
+This means being mindful of what you are taking in, be it the things on tv, social media, or even directly with people in your life regarding certain topics of conversation.
+No matter the verdict (clearly we hope it is a conviction), you still must be a parent, partner, worker, etc. So if that means you need to limit your media intake, take the day off, etc., protect your mindset and emotions.
+Because once that is invaded, it is very difficult to get back.
 This is why emotional intelligence so so key!
-Recognize what you are feeling, manage it and apply it in your life.”
+Recognize what you feel, manage it, and apply it in your life.”

-Educational/Developmental Psychologist Dr. Attallah Brightwell, Phd, says not detaching is damaging to our mental health.
+Educational/Developmental Psychologist Dr. Attallah Brightwell, Ph.D., says not detaching damages our mental health.
 “I have recommended to my Black family members and friends to detach completely from mainstream media during the coverage of traumatic and racist judicial proceedings.
 The system in the United States of America was organized to exterminate Black people so JUSTICE will NEVER work in our favor.
-The extensive and continuous viewing of such information is damaging to our emotional, mental and subconscious health.”
+The extensive and continuous viewing of such information damages our emotional, mental, and subconscious health.”

-Paula Martin, licensed counselor and CEO of Flip da Script says we have to detach from things that are beyond our control.
-“Life is so short and we can’t spend our time getting worked up over things that are out of our control.
+Paula Martin, licensed counselor and CEO of Flip da Script says we have to detach from things beyond our control.
+“Life is so short, and we can’t spend our time getting worked up over things that are out of our control.
 What affects your mental health affects your overall being.
 The media is doing what it’s designed to do – put information out there and get you worked up.
-Its up to us to choose how we’re going to filter it.
+It’s up to us to choose how we filter it.
 Despite the protesting on George Floyd’s behalf, murders continued to happen.
-This is why we have to preserve the energy we have and detach every now and then.
-It will only affect you in a negative way.”
+This is why we must preserve our energy and detach every now and then.
+It will only negatively affect you.”

 Managing mental health is vital to our survival.
-Pouring energy into social injustices without taking time to disconnect and process can produce high stress levels, anxiety, fatigue and more.
+Pouring energy into social injustices without taking time to disconnect and the process can produce high-stress levels, anxiety, fatigue, and more.
 Trauma is crippling.
 Take time to detach and regroup to preserve your spirit.
 We can’t control how law enforcement treats Black people, but we can control the flow of our energy cup.